danmartinov/print-numbers/README.md

 ### Problem - Print Numbers

-Write some software using the technology of your choice that will transform numbers into English word equivalents.
+Java program that will transform numbers into English word equivalents.

 Some examples: